On two families of Nekrasov-Okounkov type formulas: Preliminaries

 \subsection{Topological vertex}

-The topological vertex was proposed by Aganagic-Klemm-Mari\~{n}o-Vafa \cite{AKMV} for studying the A-model topological string amplitudes of smooth toric Calabi-Yau threefolds, as well as the open Gromov-Witten invariants of corresponding manifolds (see \cite{LLLZ} and \cite{MOOP} for a mathematical theory).
+The topological vertex was proposed by Aganagic--Klemm--Mari\~{n}o--Vafa \cite{AKMV} for studying the A-model topological string amplitudes of smooth toric Calabi--Yau threefolds, as well as the open Gromov--Witten invariants of corresponding manifolds (see \cite{LLLZ} and \cite{MOOP} for a mathematical theory).

 In this paper, we directly use the combinatorial properties of the topological vertex and ignore its algebraic geometric meaning.
 We use the following expression as the definition of the topological vertex